My thoughts on Afghanistan

 August 15, 2021

-Saigon fell in 1975, approx. two years after the last American troops had left the country in the hands of the Vietnamese government and soldiers to protect and defend for themselves, their families, and for their future generations to have freedom.
+Saigon fell in 1975, approx. two years after the last American troops had left the country in the hands of the Vietnamese government and military to protect and defend for themselves, their families, and for future generations to have freedom.
 It was extremely disturbing and painful to watch the TV news reports of the North Vietnamese communist take-over.
 I remember thinking to myself that we have now lost the war, the first war America has lost, and I was part of it.
 I thought about all of the lives and resources that were lost and was embarrassed at my own service.
-Over time I became proud to have served and came to realize that our military did not lose that war, but rather the loss was caused by the politics and politicians of both Vietnam and the U.S. But it was more than that.
+Over time I became proud to have served and came to realize that our military did not lose that war, but rather the loss was caused by corrupt politics and worthless politicians of both South Vietnam and the U.S. But it was more than that.
 The people MUST have a will to fight for themselves.
 All of our training and resources that went into building and fighting alongside the Vietnamese forces were futile because they did not have the will to fight for themselves and did not have the core ingrained belief that they were fighting for the greater good of their own families and country.

-Unfortunately, somehow, nearly 50 years after The Vietnam War, we are witnessing VIETNAM TWO.
+Unfortunately as I write this article, nearly 50 years after The Vietnam War, we are witnessing VIETNAM TWO.
 Afghanistan is falling to a weakened but emboldened Taliban enemy in only a matter of weeks!
 I am disgusted and saddened by what is happening.
 How did we once again allow ourselves to spend billions of dollars and thousands of American lives trying to build a government and a military force in a country where the people do not have the inner strength and will to fight for themselves?
 For 20 years, with our aid and assistance, a generation of young Afghan people were raised and trained to believe that they could achieve and maintain their own freedom, but they failed, WE failed.
 WHY?

 I hate how this rapidly evolving failure has once again revived the disturbing inner emotions that took me several decades to get over!
-Once again, I am embarrassed as an American, not by our Military but by the recurring political failure.
+Once again, I am embarrassed as an American, not by our military but by the recurring political failure that spans multiple consecutive administrations.
 Where are the men of honor in our government?
-And, I am saddened that our current younger group of Veteran Brothers and Sisters may have to live through some of the same negative aftermath that many of us Vietnam Veterans had to go through.
-But please be assured that “Never again will one generation of Veterans abandon another.”
+And, I am concerned and saddened that our current younger group of Veteran Brothers and Sisters may have to live through and live with some of the same negative aftermath and disillusionment that many of us Vietnam Veterans had to.

+However, please be assured that “Never again will one generation of veterans abandon another.”
 (VVA’s founding theme.)
-Let me be one of the first to say: “Welcome home and Thank you for your service.
+Let me be one of the first to say: “Welcome home my honorable brother and sister veterans… and Thank you for your service.
 May God’s Grace be with you all.”